 Not just a trend for millennials, meditation and mindfulness apps can help increase focus, improve sleep, and help aging adults build the skills needed to let go of stress and feelings of anxiety.
 Apps like Headspace, Calm, and The Mindfulness App allow users to tailor meditation programs to best suit their needs, giving seniors the opportunity to develop a personalized practice.
 Meditation has even been linked to enhancing both long and short term memory, reducing loneliness, and improving cognitive function.

 Smart Home Devices

 From home security systems to ovens to medication organizers, there seems to be a smart version of just about every household item these days — and senior technology trends predict we can expect to see even more smart tools on the market in the new year.
 While smart devices are becoming ubiquitous in our everyday lives, it’s important to consider the ways that these voice and motion-enabled systems allow aging adults to move independently throughout their day.
 With this in mind, we expect to see more smart home products designed to meet the needs of aging populations while maintaining the look and feel of your favorite technology devices.

 At Advanced Home Health Care, connecting with seniors both online and in-person to prevent loneliness and isolation are at the core of our mission and beliefs.
-We see the role technology plays in this mission and encourage seniors and their caregivers to contact our Iowa home care team online or at 800.791.7785 for more information about our Burlington elder care and the surrounding communities we serve in the counties of Des Moines, Lee, Henry, Louisa and Van Buren.
+We see the role technology plays in this mission and encourage seniors and their caregivers to contact our Iowa home care team online or at 800.791.7785 for more information about our senior care in Fort Madison and the surrounding communities we serve in the counties of Des Moines, Lee, Henry, Louisa and Van Buren.